ml-james/starling-roundup/README.md

 ###TODO:

-* Fix broken DB writes and reads + write DAO tests to prove it...
 * Add ITs
-* Add more unit tests - are they necessary?
+* Add more unit tests - are they even necessary..?
 * Documentation ... e.g. postman collections and setting up with Starling API ...